swaran05/movie-recommendation-system/README.md

 # 🎬 Movie Recommendation System (R)

-A **Content-Based Movie Recommendation System** built using **R** that suggests movies similar to a given movie based on features like **genres, keywords, cast, and overview**.
+A **Content-Based Movie Recommendation System** built using **R** that recommends movies similar to a given movie based on metadata such as **genres, keywords, cast, and overview**.

-The system uses **Natural Language Processing (NLP)** and **Cosine Similarity** to find movies with similar content.
+The system uses **Natural Language Processing (NLP)** techniques and **Cosine Similarity** to find movies with similar content.

 ---

 # 📌 Project Overview

-Movie recommendation systems help users discover movies based on similarities between movies.
+Movie recommendation systems help users discover new movies based on similarities between movies.

-This project builds a **content-based recommendation engine** using metadata from the **TMDB movie dataset**.
+This project builds a **content-based recommendation engine** using the **TMDB 5000 Movie Dataset**.

-The system analyzes movie features and recommends movies that are most similar to the selected movie.
+The recommendation model analyzes movie metadata and suggests movies that share similar features with the selected movie.

 ---